openx/ODS-Python-API-Client/README.md

 <code>$ python setup.py install</code>

-Now, setup your Python API Client.
+Now, set up your Python API Client.

 ### 6. Edit 'my_creds.py' file - add your credentials.

 ### 7. Edit 'report_config.py' file - place your request body into the 'settings' variable.

-The "settings" variable is responsible for the request body, you can place there any specific dates / hours / attributes and metrics that will define your report.
-In this particular example you will pull "Inv_perf_pub" type report for the 15th of June 2019.
-For more information visit http://openxcorporate-ui3.openxenterprise.com/data/1.0/ods.html
+The "settings" variable is responsible for the request body; in there you can place any specific dates / hours / attributes and metrics that will define your report.
+That particular example uses "Inv_perf_pub" report template for the 15th of June 2019.
+For more information visit http://openxcorporate-ui3.openxenterprise.com/data/1.0/ods.html .

 If you want to find out what is the date range available for the selected report - please make sure you have the same metrics and attributes in the "data_range" variable as you have in the "settings" variable.

 ### 7a.
 Edit 'post_config.py' file - place your request body into the 'settings' variable.

-The "settings" variable is responsible for the request body, you can place there specific attributes when, e.g. creating an ad unit.
+The "settings" variable is responsible for the request body; in there you can place specific attributes to create any UI item, e.g. an ad unit.
 For more information visit  https://docs.openx.com/Content/developers/platform_api/api_ref.html

 ### 8. Run the python script
 - 'pull_fields.py' to see all the available fields